hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 metrics-enabled=true
 ```

-Set to `true` to enable the [Prometheus](https://prometheus.io/) monitoring service to access [Pantheon metrics](../Using-Pantheon/Debugging.md#monitor-node-performance-using-third-party-clients).
+Set to `true` to enable the [metrics exporter](../Using-Pantheon/Debugging.md#monitor-node-performance-using-prometheus).
 The default is `false`.

+`--metrics-enabled` cannot be specified with `--metrics-push-enabled`.
+That is, either Prometheus polling or Prometheus
+push gateway support can be enabled but not both at once.

 ### metrics-host